mcmanus/draft-h2ws/README.md

 HTTP/1.1 connection behaviors that are not available in HTTP/2.

-As a practical matter this means that servers that wish to transition to HTTP/2 and also offer WebSockets need to run two servers on two ports.
-This arrangement has the following problems:
+As a practical matter this means that servers that wish to transition to HTTP/2 and also offer WebSockets need to run extensive legacy stacks along side HTTP/2.
+This is an administrative burden and some server architecures may not even allow port sharing - creating problems with migration of existing markup.
+The situation dis-incentives the transition to HTTP/2.

-* Administrative burden of running two servers on two ports

-* Both servers cannot use the old {name, port} tuple, so any existing deployed markup will need to change for one of them.
-This may not even be possible.

-* This arrangement creates two congestion control contexts which would operate better as one.

-* The situation dis-incentives the transition to HTTP/2
+Further, HTTP/2 brings more efficient network usage through its use of fewer TCP connections.
+This draft lets WebSockets into that arrangement - no longer needing a separate TCP connection for WebSockets than HTTP.

 # Why do we still need RFC 6455 - isn't HTTP/2 already bidirectional?